 Anytime a child is involved in a commercial sex act or if a child is in danger, call 911 (or local emergency services) immediately.

 To join the movement and support the nonprofit work to help prevent human trafficking, you can donate to Businesses Ending Slavery and Trafficking.

 CHILD TRAFFICKING AT HOME

-Whilst the general perception is that trafficking happens at airports and at borders, it could potentially be occurring at home or in peoples’ homes close to you.
-In fact according to a survivor survey in 2018 14% of survivors met their trafficker online.
-According to the ourrescue.org article What is online child exploitation?’
-‘Child traffickers have learned to harness the full powers of the internet.’
+While the general perception is that trafficking happens at airports and at borders, it could potentially be occurring at home or in peoples’ homes close to you.
+In fact, according to a 2018 survivor survey, 14% of survivors met their trafficker online.
+According to the O.U.R., child traffickers have learned to harness the full powers of the internet.

-With so many children these days having such easy access to the internet, it is very easy for predators to engage with children online, often when posing as people of the child’s age.
-Our Rescue also states that in addition to being groomed online, thousands of children are actually sold online with predators taking advantage of child exploitation material that they send far and wide.
+With so many children these days having such easy access to the internet, it's very easy for predators to engage with children online, often when posing as people of the child’s age.
+O.U.R. also states that in addition to being groomed online, thousands of children are actually sold online with predators taking advantage of child exploitation material that they send far and wide.
 One man in South East Asia, they report, was recently found to be selling child exploitation material from his own children to 14,000 subscribers.

 The greatest advice is to talk to your children about the dangers of online, report suspicious activity and educate yourself.

 Please share this article in any way you can, because the more people that are aware and that know the signs, the more we can end these horrific crimes.